-Exfoliation is an important step in your winter skin regimen.
-The most common mistakes I see when talking with my clients about exfoliants are either over-exfoliating, which destroys the acid mantle and leads to all kinds of redness and irritation, or not exfoliating at all, which leads to a dull, congested and rough skin surface.
+The most common mistakes I have noticed my clients make regarding exfoliants are either over-exfoliating, which destroys the acid mantle and leads to all kinds of redness and irritation, or not exfoliating at all, which leads to a dull, congested and rough skin surface.

 The appropriate type, strength and frequency of the exfoliant you choose ensures dead skin cells are removed and skin cell turnover is enhanced safely and effectively.
 This is as critical for dry skin as it is for congested skin, but for different reasons.
-A buildup of dead skin cells on the epidermal surface clogs pores and can contribute to breakouts, but it can also contribute to chronic dehydration in dry skin types, it also means your moisturizer is not reaching the live, thirsty skin cells beneath all those dead crusty ones.
+A buildup of dead skin cells on the epidermal surface clogs pores and can contribute to breakouts, but it can also contribute to chronic dehydration in dry skin types, as it means your moisturizer is not as effective in reaching the live, thirsty skin cells hiding beneath the dead ones.

-- Sensitive Skin - Yes, even sensitive skin types should exfoliate!
-Eminence’s Calm Skin Peel is a super gentle overnight treatment that will treat your delicate skin to refining and renewing exfoliants while calming irritation.
+- Yes, even sensitive skin types should exfoliate!
+Eminence’s Calm Skin Peel is a super-gentle overnight treatment that will treat your delicate skin to refining and renewing exfoliants while calming irritation.
 Apply before bedtime under your oil serum and/or moisturizer; rinse off in the morning.
 Very sensitive skin types may choose to use this one or two times a week instead of every night, to minimize risk of irritation.

 Your wintertime skin has now been gently cleansed and exfoliated, and treated to hydrating essences and serums.
 The final, critical step is protecting all your hard work with the right moisturizer and SPF.